CarlosQuijada211/CNC-Homemade-Writing-Machine/README.md

 The lower frame features a larger carriage to support the upper-axis assembly.
 The upper frame’s carriage is smaller and carries only the pen-lift mechanism.
 This nested design allows one axis to ride atop the other, forming a compact and efficient Cartesian system.

+### Actuator and Pen Mechanism
+A custom-built spring-loaded pen is used to account for slight height variations and surface irregularities caused by material imperfections and hand-assembled components.
+The pen mechanism includes a spring mounted at the rear of the ink tube, which continuously pushes the writing tip forward.
+This allows the tip to remain in contact with the drawing surface but also retract slightly if the surface is uneven, preventing excessive pressure or skipping.

+To control whether the pen draws or not, a string is tied around the ink tube and routed through a hole in the pen’s plastic casing.
+This string connects to a servo motor mounted on the frame.
+When the servo rotates, it pulls on the string, retracting the pen tip into its housing and lifting it off the surface.
+When released, the spring extends the tip again, allowing the machine to resume drawing.